AmineDjeghri/MAPSI/README.md

 # UE MAPSI
-Aims to present the basic elements of probability and statistics for computer science. http://dac.lip6.fr/master/enseignement/mapsi/
+Aims to present the basic and advanced elements of probability and statistics for computer science. http://dac.lip6.fr/master/enseignement/mapsi/

 ## Cours 1 : rappels de probas/statistiques